jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 As usual, "wa" marks a modifier as a preposition.
 In this case, it can be used before or after the sentence, or even before or after the word being modified.

 - wa nisi, leno fenen - leno, wa nisi, fenen - leno fenen, wa nisi - Leno is inside.

+There are no strict possessives in Tono.
+To mark possession one uses the verb "suvon":

+- leno, wa suvon, hamutalu - Leno's orange.

+In the same vein, many relations marked by the word "of" in English are marked by "wa [verb]".

 ### Modifiers as conjunctions